zdh2292390/zdh2292390.github.io/_pages/about.md

 Prospective Students
 --------------------
-Stevens Institute of Technology is ranked #76 out of 439 National Universities.
+Stevens Institute of Technology is a premier, private research university situated in Hoboken, New Jersey.
+It is ranked #76 out of 439 National Universities.
+If interested, apply to our [Data Science Ph.D. program](https://www.stevens.edu/program/data-science-phd) and mention my name as expected advisor.

 - Ph.D.
 Student Requirements
 1. With a bachelor’s or master’s degree in Computer Science, Mathematics, Statistics, Finance, or other related disciplines.
 2. Have a strong passion for academic research, a thirst for knowledge, curiosity, and enjoyment of the investigative process.
-3. Hard working and a high sense of responsibility.
+3. Hardworking and a high sense of responsibility.
 4. Excellent communication skills and proficiency in English.